aws-amplify/amplify-js/docs/media/quick_start.md

 </div>
 </div>

-## Step 3.
-Install AWS Amplify
+## Step 2.
+Install the Amplify Library

-AWS Amplify is available as an npm package.
-Run the following commands at the root directory of your application.
+In a terminal window, change to the root directory of your app and run the following command:

 <div class="nav-tab install" data-group='install'>
 <ul class="tabs">